flyway/flywaydb.org/_posts/2020-12-21-multipleSchemas.md

 We recognise that databases with large numbers of identical schemas are an increasingly common situation.
 We'd like to hear from you if you have such a database!
 Do the above iterative methods work for you?
 If not, how could we best support you?
-There's a discussion Issue open at [Github Issues](https://github.com/flyway/flyway/issues/2995) where we would really value your feedback as we figure out what would be the best way to implement support for you.
+Let us know either at [Github Issues](https://github.com/flyway/flyway/issues/2995) or in the comments below; we would really value your feedback as we figure out what would be the best way to implement support for you.